flobirn/smd-testboard/README.md

 An attempt to combine the Arduino Nano modules with SMD components.

 The PCB is a 10x10cm board, that is divided into 2 5x10cm fields.

-On the front side the are footprints:
+On the front side the are footprints for:
 * upper field:
   * LM7805 and LM1117 for 5V and 3,3V power supply (with capacitors and inductance)
   * MCP1501 voltage refference